Background and History

 How we help the people of Central Florida

-Our lawyers, paralegals and advocates provide free legal aid helping more than 30,000 people of Central Florida each year.
+Our lawyers, paralegals and advocates provide free legal aid helping more than 17,500 people in Central Florida each year.
 We provide legal aid and advice on a variety of issues including:

 - Children and Education